 Merino wool is a fan favorite.
 It’s soft and comfortable against the skin while holding its smooth shape even after days of being stuck at the bottom of your travel bag.
 Polyester is another good one.
 Like Merino wool, it maintains its shape and is highly comfortable.
 It’s also one of the most accessible fabrics to find, which is a bonus!
-Again, you want to stay away from cotton here, as well as ultra-thin nylon.
+Again, you want to stay away from cotton and ultra-thin nylon here.

 Even when faced with the coldest of climates, you still want a men’s travel jacket that gives you some form of breathability.
 Without it, you’re likely to get sweaty and sticky underneath, and that’s never comfortable.
 Breathability comes in a few states, some inherent in the fabrics and some as an added feature.

-Jackets with a “mesh-lined yolk” will give you maximum airflow where you need it most while still being able to keep the cold air out.
-This feature is beneficial in winter jackets for travel with warm down or synthetic fill that traps the heat.
+Jackets with a “mesh-lined yolk” will give you maximum airflow where you need it most while keeping the cold air out.
+This feature benefits winter jackets for travel with warm down or synthetic fill that traps the heat.
 Also, jackets made from Merino wool, nylon, and polyester have significant degrees of breathability.
 I think you might be able to tell what our favorite fabrics will be at this point!